Chaitanya-vangipurapu/user_management/README.md

 - Create, read, update, and delete user data
 - No authentication and authorization
 - Deployed on Vercel
-# Installation
-To run this API on your local machine, you will need to have Node.js and MongoDB installed.
-Once you have these installed, follow these steps:

-1. Clone this repository
-2. Run  `npm install` to install dependencies
-3. Create a `.env` file with your MongoDB connection string
-4. Run `npm start` to start the API
-# Usage
-Once the API is running, you can use it to perform CRUD operations on user data.
-# Contributing
-Contributions are welcome!
-If you'd like to contribute to this project, please create a pull request with your changes.

-# License
-This project is licensed under the MIT license.
-See the LICENSE file for more details.

 # Technologies used
 * This project was built using <strong>Node.js and Express</strong>, two popular open-source technologies for building web applications with JavaScript.